LegendaryLinux/DiscordBotTemplate/README.md

 ```
 2. Create a new file called `config.json` and place it in the root directory of the project, then copy the contents of
 `config.example.json` into it.
-3. Put your Application ID and Token into `config.json` where specified.
+3. Put the token you noted above into `config.json` where specified.
 4. Back in your terminal, run
 ```shell
 npm run dev
 ```
-5. Observe the bot has come online in your Discord server
+5. Observe the bot has come online in your Discord server.
 6. Type `!hello` to have the bot reply to you.